dfelinto/blender-manual/manual/grease_pencil/properties/layers.rst

 .. tip::

    Sometimes the layers you are not working on can be a distraction.
-   Activate *Fade Layers* in overlays to control the opacity of the non-active layers.
+   Activate *Fade Inactive Layers* in overlays to control the opacity of the non-active layers.
    See :doc:`Overlays </editors/3dview/display/overlays>` for more information.

 Next to the layer name there are four icons buttons that control common properties of the layer: